 CSC 589, Introduction to Computer Vision.
-Spring 2015.
 Introduction course in computer vision.
 The course will survey both low-level image processing methods such as filters, edge detection and color imaging, and also mid-to high-level tasks such as segmentation, clustering, and objects and scene understanding.
-Python Democodes on GitHub.
+Course Github Page.

 Music plays an important role in my life.
 Trained mostly in classical music, I play the piano and the harpsichord.
 I am always interested in playing chamber music with other musicians, especially vocalists and string musicians.

-DC has amazing concert series.
+DC has vibrant concert series.
 I especially like chamber music in small venues.
-My favorite classical/world music series in town are:
+My favorite contemporary classical/world music series in town are:

 - Phillips Collection ( high quality chamber music, mostly classical, not free)